EKrieger14/EKrieger14/README.md

 ---

 ### 👨‍💻 About Me:
-I am a [Your Job Title] based in [Your Location].
-I have a passion for [Your Interests] and love to create innovative solutions.
+I am a Full Stack Web Developer based in St. Louis, MO.
+I have a passion for software and love to create innovative solutions.

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on an expense tracker application
-- 🌱 I’m currently learning [What You're Learning]
+- 🌱 I’m currently learning HTML, CSS, and JavaScript
-- 👯 I’m looking to collaborate on [Type of Projects]
-- 🤔 I’m looking for help with [What You Need Help With]
-- 💬 Ask me about [Topics You're Knowledgeable About]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: ethankrieg10@gmail.com
-- 😄 Pronouns: [Your Pronouns]
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I love taking ice baths!

 ### 🛠️ Languages and Tools: